yale-mgt-858-spring-2021/sql-joins-starter/07-big_spenders/README.md

 Please make a list of customer emails for customers that have spent more than $10,000 in the gift store (i.e., greater than $10,000).
 To do this, you’ll need to join *three* tables in the gift_store schema (now that you are familiar with this database, we'll let you determine what tables are relevant 😎).
+Please sort in descending order of net spend.

 For this query, remember that revenue (or spend) equals price * quantity 💰.